d0tTino/GeneCoder/docs/plugins.md

 Signed packages help detect tampering, but they do not make untrusted code safe.
 Always audit plugins and obtain public keys from verified sources.

+## Submitting to the Marketplace

+Signed plugin packages can be shared publicly by submitting them to the GeneCoder marketplace.
+After building a wheel and generating the detached signature, visit the marketplace dashboard and upload both files.
+The system verifies the signature and runs automated checks before listing the plugin in the public catalog.